 Identity, and who is represented has also shifted concern from the iconic image of the bank president to the neighbor, under-represented, or the re-presented person.
 This does not discount the value in the perfectly articulated classical approach of oil paintings and photography.
 In a world heavily driven by conceptual art, tradition too can be radical and feel new.
 The historical reference or feel can provide another-time/world physicality that makes us reconsider the current moment.

-Construction and material, at times folksy, is the exacting and right approach for recontextualizing of the image that can force a reconsideration of the figure, through manipulation, disruption, and material use a bit of the person can be newly examined.
+Construction and material, at times folksy, is the exact and right approach to recontextualize an image and force a reconsideration of the figure; through manipulation, disruption, and material use a bit of the person can be newly examined.

 Contemporary Portraiture is a consideration of the different materials, people represented, and narratives surrounding portraiture today.
 In Buffalo there are hundreds of people who incorporate portraiture in their practice and a survey of this activity is one for a future date.